arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

 ```
 - You may want to try some other [advanced commands listed here](https://docs.confluent.io/1.0/schema-registry/docs/intro.html#quickstart).

 - In the next section we will read data from standard input and write it to a Kafka Topic  topic in an  format.
-We will then read the data from the Kafka Topics and use an Avro formatter to
+We will then read the data from the Kafka Topics using a consumer with an Avro formatter to transform that data into readable format.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDA4NjgzNDgsLTE4MTA5OTU1ODEsLT
+eyJoaXN0b3J5IjpbMjA1MTAwMDcwNywtMTgxMDk5NTU4MSwtMT
-E5OTU3NzI2MzYsLTE1MDM2MDI0MSw0NjM1NDIzNTgsMTQ0NDE0
+k5NTc3MjYzNiwtMTUwMzYwMjQxLDQ2MzU0MjM1OCwxNDQ0MTQ3
-Nzc5NywxNzI5Nzc3Mzg3LC0xNzMwMTQ5ODQ1LC0xNjk2MzExNj
+Nzk3LDE3Mjk3NzczODcsLTE3MzAxNDk4NDUsLTE2OTYzMTE2Nj
-Y3XX0=
+ddfQ==
 -->